Mechachleopteryx/Graph-Growth/README.txt

-Graph theory toolbox.
+This is an open source version of the Bayes Network Toolbox.
+It is dependent on Octave and written in python.
-All functions written by Kevin Murphy (1998) unless otherwise noted.
+All other functions written by Maxwell Bertoler(2013), unless otherwise noted.
-The latest version is available from http://www.ai.mit.edu/~murphyk/Software/index.html